rafal-szypulka/b2m-nodejs/docs/index.md

 where <username> is your GitHub username.

-Clone the `b2m-nodejs` lab repository using:
+Clone the `b2m-nodejs` lab repository to your home directory using:

 ```
+cd
 git clone https://github.com/<username>/b2m-nodejs
 ```